 - 1. Principal Recommendation.
-If you have received three (3) or more bus misconduct referrals within a school year, the principal may forward a report to the Superintendent with a recommendation for long-term bus suspension.
+If you have received five (5) or more bus misconduct referrals within a school year or one (1) referral which shows reckless or willful disregard of the safety of the driver or others, the principal may forward a report to the Superintendent with a recommendation for long-term bus suspension.
 Your parent/guardian will receive written notice of the principal's recommendation. - 2.
 Notice of Board Meeting Date/Request for Hearing.
 If you are recommended for long-term suspension of bus privileges, the Superintendent will notify your parent/guardian of the time and place when the Board will consider the matter.
 Your parent/guardian may request a hearing before the Board-designated hearing agent within ten (10) calendar days from receipt of the Superintendent's notice. - 3.
 Extension of Suspension.
 When Board action on a recommendation for long-term bus suspension is pending, the Superintendent may extend the bus suspension beyond ten (10) days until the next meeting of the Board.
-Your parent/guardian will be notified in writing of any extension.

-4. Notice of Board Action.
+Your parent/guardian will be notified in writing of any extension. - 4.
+Notice of Board Action.
 When the Board reaches a decision concerning suspension of bus riding privileges, notice of that decision will be sent to all parties by hand delivery or U.S. mail.
 The decision of the Board is final.